AjoyKumarPujari/ASTU-INTERNSHIP-/README.md

-# ASTU-INTERNSHIP-
-ASTU-INTERNSHIP Final project
 Python | Malware Analysis | Artificial Intelligence Job Type
 Internship
 Location
 Work from home

-Eckovation
-Eckovation is a product of the desire of its co-founders to generate meaningful impact in the society.
-It started with a Civil Society initiative named 'Saras' which they started during their college days.
-The objective was to provide quality education to children of poor families.
-This experience exposed them to the problem of scale, the fact that one teacher can meaningfully teach not more than 40-50 students at a time but the availability of quality teachers at ground level was extremely limited.
-If only, there was a way to leapfrog this problem.If only, one teacher could teach thousands of students.
-Being the problem solvers that they are, their response was, well, why not?
-This led to a technology-based quest which has now taken the shape of Eckovation.
-Responsibilities
 Topic: Analyze UBER Data in Python Using Machine Learning.

 Duration: 2 Weeks